Debbie Thomas CPDT-KA

 HAVE A NEW PUPPY THAT IS SHOWING SIGNS OF SEPARATION ANXIETY?

-It is never too early to start with training.
+It is never too early to start training.

 Call me to see how early training can prevent Separation Anxiety